exasol/virtual-schema-common-java/doc/design.md

 #### Validating the Existence of Mandatory Properties
 `dsn~validating-the-existence-of-mandatory-properties~1`

-The `RequiredValidator` validates that a mandatory property is
+The `RequiredValidator` validates that a mandatory property

 1. Exists
 2. Is not null